Yoko11111111/OauthWarden/README.rst

 ####################
-    OauthWarden
+    OauthWarden V1
 ####################

 **********
  Overview
 **********

-This is a simple twitch wrapper written in python that u can use to build simple scripts fast.
+This is an twitch api wrapper and scraper written in python that u can use to build simple scripts fast.

 *******
  Usage